gvaldambrini/storybook-router/packages/react/README.md

   ));
 ```

-If you want to use `StoryRouter` in all your stories, you can also add it globally by edditing your Storybook `config.js` file:
+If you want to use `StoryRouter` in all your stories, you can also add it globally by editing your Storybook `config.js` file:

 ```js
 import { configure, addDecorator } from '@storybook/react';